Grigsby Cactus Gardens

 Probably the easiest, most satisfying group to grow.
 They flower like crazy if given enough water and stay bright and happy if given a little shade.
 Some species have been moved into Parodia (??).

 MAGNIFICUSBlue body with soft, short, gold spines and white wool edging the ribs.
 Lives up to its name.
-Fat 4" seed grown.$5.00
+3"+ seed grown.$6.00

 OPUNTIA

 INVICTAA fiercely, thick, triangular spined plant from Baja California.
 The most heavily armed of all Opuntias.
 New spines are bright red.
 RC.
-LIMITED.$6.50
+LIMITED$8.00

 PYCNACANTHA var.
 MARGARITANAHandsome, rare and slow growing species from St. Margarita Island in Baja California.
 Pads are densely covered with short, stiff reddish spines.
 Flower is bright sulfur yellow.
-Unrooted pad.$4.00
+Unrooted pad.$5.00

 OREOCEREUS